codsen/codsen/packages/email-all-chars-within-ascii/readme.md

 Often decimal point 127, DEL, is overlooked, yet it is not right in your templates, especially email.

 In that sense, [non-ascii regex](https://github.com/sindresorhus/non-ascii/) and the likes are dangerous to validate your email template code because they are too lax.

+Also, we want an error `throw`n if any lines exceed the permitted length, 1000 characters.
+Our algorithm will `throw` earlier, at more than `997` consecutive non-CR/non-LR characters because line lengths count `CRLR` in the end (which is two extra characters, and we don't want to reach 1000).

 **[⬆ &nbsp;back to top](#)**